Canon 1D Mark IV vs Sony A99

 The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the A99 uses SDXC or Memory Stick PRO Duo cards.
-The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the A99 only has one slot.
+Both cameras feature dual card slots, which can be very useful in case a memory card fails.
 The A99 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Sony Alpha SLT-A99 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.